canonical/proxy-confdb-demo/README.md

 > *registries might be renamed

 Registries provide a new mechanism for configuring snaps in the snappy ecosystem.
+They enable configuration sharing between snaps while maintaining security and proper access control.

 For this demo, we'll set up a `network` registry to share proxy configuration between snaps.